NoJungi/hyena-dna/README.md

 conda env create -f hyena.yaml conda activate hyena-dna
 ```
 This enviroment is based on cuda 11.7.
-To run this repository on the brain cluster the installation of flash_attn is necessary.
+To run this repository the installation of flash_attn is necessary.
 For the installation on the brain cluster follow these steps:
 ```bash
 module load cuda/11.7
 git submodule update --init